Skip to main content

 Wakeman’s research on the antiquities of Inishmurray, County Sligo, was published for the Royal Society of Antiquaries of Ireland in an illustrated volume: A survey of the antiquarian remains on the island of Inismurray (Inis Muireadhaigh) (1893).
 A collection of his original drawings of Inishmurray and other places in County Sligo can be found in Sligo County Museum.

-A small portion of William Wakeman’s correspondence survives among the papers of Revd James Graves (1815–86) in the Academy (part of RIA, MS 23 O 39).
+William Wakeman’s original antiquarian sketches in the Royal Irish Academy library are mainly to be found within the Ordnance Survey drawings collection.
+A small portion of William Wakeman’s correspondence survives among the papers of Rev. James Graves (1815–1886) in the Academy (RIA MS 23 O 39).

-Further reading
+Further Reading

-Peter Harbison, ‘Wakeman’s Archaeologia Hibernia’, Irish Arts Review, 30:2 (2013), pp 119–121.
+Peter Harbison, ‘Wakeman’s Archaeologia Hibernia’, Irish Arts Review, 30:2 (2013), pp. 119–121.

-Niamh NicGhabhann, ‘‘Wakeman, William Frederick’, in Nicola Figgis (ed.), Art and Architecture of Ireland, volume II: Painting, 1600–1900 (New Haven: Yale University Press for the Royal Irish Academy and the Paul Mellon Centre, 2014), pp 483–4.
+Niamh NicGhabhann, ‘‘Wakeman, William Frederick’, in Art and Architecture of Ireland, volume II: Painting, 1600–1900 edited by Nicola Figgis (New Haven, 2014), pp. 483–484.